 For women, and men, hair loss is something very hard to deal with.
 As we grow older, we notice that our hair is thinner where we want it to be thick, and thicker where we want it to vanish!
 You may have noticed your eyebrows have started to thin too.
-Before you panic, there are some great natural ways you can keep your hair youthful for longer, and even encourage regrowth if you have started to lose your hair.
+Before you panic, there are some great natural ways along with PRP for hair loss that you can keep your hair youthful for longer, and even encourage regrowth if you have started to lose your hair.

 Using Coconut Oil to Strengthen Hair

 There have been loads of fad fruits and diets that claim to help us with our beauty regime; it can be confusing to know which to believe and which to ignore.
 But if you are suffering from thinning hair and you want to avoid getting a hair transplant then Coconuts might be the answer you have been looking for.
 In the last couple of years, coconut oil has gained a reputation as a hair growth agent.
 Of course, there are other oils which we have been excited about when it comes to hair growth.
 Olive oil and castor oil have both been used by people in the past, with a variety of results.
 However we think Coconut oil is the real deal, let’s have a little look at why.

 Coconut oil has been used as a hair treatment and conditioner for a very long time, in fact, it has quite an impressive historical track record.
 Most commonly it was used in modern developing countries such as India.
 In the countries where coconut is easily grown and where processed products are not so widely available, coconut produce was a great example of resourcefulness and people experimented with what it could do.